Suborbital Rocket | Space Missions | Call for Payloads & Experiments

 - Simple pre-launch operations

-- Late payload access
+- Late payload access – up to 1 h before flight

-PERUN FLIGHT PROFILE
+PERUN FLIGHT PROFILE (SAMPLE MISSION)

 PROPULSION

 SpaceForest is one of the pioneers globally utilizing green propellants for its hybrid rocket engines.
-Perun rocket uses the SF 1000 engine, the largest SpaceForest engine.
+PERUN rocket uses the SF-1000 engine, the largest SpaceForest engine.

 propellant